Universal Backdoor Attacks

 \subsection{Data Sanitation Defenses}

-\revised{ We evaluate the triggers against a data sanitation method called STRIP~\cite{strip}. \Cref{fig:roc} shows the trade-off between the false positive rate (FPR) and true positive rate (TPR) at detecting poisoned samples with STRIP~\cite{strip}.
+Several data sanitization defenses are also poorly suited to Universal Backdoors.
+SPECTRE~\citep{data_sanitation_4} only removes samples from a single class by design, and therefore could remove at most 0.1\% of our Universal Backdoor's poisoned samples on ImageNets-1K.
+STRIP~\citep{strip} struggles to detect our trigger, resulting in a high false positive rate, as shown in \Cref{fig:roc}.
 The area under the ROC curves are $0.879$ and $0.687$ for the patch and blend triggers, respectively.
 It may be difficult for defenders to detect both triggers for large datasets (1 million samples or more) due to the detection's high FPR.
 Considering a maximum tolerable FPR of $10\%$, the defender misses $39\%$ of the patch trigger samples and $68\%$ of the blended triggers.
-We leave the study of more stealthy triggers to future work. }